LucidtechAI/las-docs/getting-started/dev/cli.md

 ## Make a prediction on a document

-List models that are available for predictions
+First, list models that are available for predictions:
 ```bash
 >> $ las models list
 {